P-p-H-d/mlib/README.md

 ##### M\_LET(var1[,var2[,...]], oplist|type)

-This macro enables to define the variable 'var1'(resp. var2, ...) of oplist 'oplist' or of type 'type' with a globaly registered oplist.
+This macro enables to define the variable 'var1'(resp. var2, ...) of oplist 'oplist' or of type 'type' with a globally registered oplist.
 It initializes 'var1' (resp. var2, ...) by calling the initialization method, and clears 'var1' (resp. var2, ...) by calling the clear method when the bracket associated to the M\_LET go out of scope.